BSalita/Woundify/README.md

 * Using JSON for requests, responses, objects, settings.
 * Geolocating (WinRT only).
 * Async/Await programming style for Console, WPF and UWP systems.
+* Using reflection to obtain a list of classes implementing a specific interface.
+* Specifying a preferred ordering of API calls via a JSON settings file.

 Dependencies:
 * Windows 7+ for Console and WPF.
 Windows 10+ for UWP.